JuliaB2309/DHT11-MHZ14A-SD-card-2LEDs/README.md

 The sensors measure every four minutes and write the data to the SD card.

 The MH-Z14A only outputs correct values if it is calibrated.

+If something is wrong, LED1 will blink.

+If everything ist OK, LED2 will be on.

 Memory Card Shield Modul (→ SD card):